 Depending on where you come from, Swedish culture can be more (or less) different from what you are familiar with.
 In any case, Sweden comes with unique characteristics that are continuously shaped by societal norms and expectations.
 Here are 10 surprising things in Sweden.

-Presented by Discover Media
+Ad by Discover Media

 You Can Camp Anywhere